docsforadobe/javascript-tools-guide/docs/vscode-debugger/vscode-extension-features.md

 All of the files are saved in the same directory with the same filename (though the suffix will be .jsxbin).
 Any passed directories will be recursively traversed.

-1. Within the Extension install directory, there’s a `exportToJSX.js` script file that accepts a file path or directory to convert.
+1. Within the Extension install directory, there's a `exportToJSX.js` script file that accepts a file path or directory to convert.
 We need to get this path.
-   > - Note that you’ll need to swap X.X.X with the current version #
+   > - Note that you'll need to swap X.X.X with the current version #
    > - MacOS: `$HOME/.vscode/extensions/adobe.extendscript-debug-X.X.X/public-scripts/exportToJSX.js`
    > - Windows: `%USERPROFILE%\.vscode\extensions\adobe.extendscript-debug-X.X.X\public-scripts\exportToJSX.js`
 2. This script accepts a few arguments;
-   > - `-f`, `--force`: Overwrite the ‘.jsxbin’ file/files if already exists
+   > - `-f`, `--force`: Overwrite the '.jsxbin' file/files if already exists
-   > - `-n`, `--name`: The ‘.js/.jsx’ script path or path to some directory having these files.
+   > - `-n`, `--name`: The '.js/.jsx' script path or path to some directory having these files.
    > - `h`, `--help`: Show this help and exit
 3. Running the script
    > - From your command line, run `node path/to/exportToJSX.js [options] [file/directory]`